gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of Group Policies # {#sec-policies}

 A group member may request the current policies used in the OSCORE group.
 To this end, the group member sends a Policies Request, as per Section 4.6  of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP GET request to the endpoint /group-oscore/NAME/policies at the Group Manager, where NAME is the name of the OSCORE group.
+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/policies at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 Upon receiving the Policies Request, the Group Manager processes it as per Section 4.1.4.1 of {{I-D.ietf-ace-key-groupcomm}}.
 The success Policies Response is formatted as defined in Section 4.1.4.1 of {{I-D.ietf-ace-key-groupcomm}}.

 # Retrieval of Keying Material Version # {#sec-version}

 A group member may request the current version of the keying material used in the OSCORE group.
 To this end, the group member sends a Version Request, as per Section 4.7 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP GET request to the endpoint /group-oscore/NAME/ctx-num at the Group Manager, where NAME is the name of the OSCORE group.
+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/ctx-num at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 Upon receiving the Version Request, the Group Manager processes it as per Section 4.1.5.1 of {{I-D.ietf-ace-key-groupcomm}}.
 The success Version Response is formatted as defined in Section 4.1.5.1 of {{I-D.ietf-ace-key-groupcomm}}.

 # Request to Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
 To this end, the group member sends a Group Leaving Request, as per Section 4.8 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP POST request to the endpoint /group-oscore/NAME/node at the Group Manager, where NAME is the name of the OSCORE group to leave.
+In particular, it sends a CoAP POST request to the endpoint /group-oscore/GROUPNAME/node at the Group Manager, where GROUPNAME is the name of the OSCORE group to leave.

 The Leaving Request is formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, and MUST have an empty CBOR Map as payload.